technofocus-pte/copltagnthnsolgd/LabGuides/Lab 1/Lab 1.md

     5. Test the Agent

     6. Publish and Deploy

+![A screenshot of a computer AI-generated content may be incorrect.](./media/image7.png)

 5. Do the following Agent settings: On overview page of **Contoso IT Assistant**